WebAhead/master-reference/curriculum-planning/curriculum-update-process.md

 ## Minor or Major Change?

-  In order to reduce the load on the MRMs, and to gain some clarity on what kind of proposal warrants which level of , we're suggesting three different paths of action:
+  In order to reduce the load on the MRMs, and to gain some clarity on the different levels of proposal, we're suggesting three different paths of action for making changes to the curriculum:

 Tiny
   - Such as: correcting typos and dead links